US panel endorses widespread use of Pfizer COVID-19 vaccine

 The Pfizer-BioNTech shot remains experimental because that final-stage study isn’t complete.
 As a result, the expert panel wrestled with a list of questions that have yet to be answered.

-For example, while the vaccine is more than 90% effective in blocking the symptoms of COVID-19, the FDA’s advisers stressed it is not yet clear whether it can stop the silent, symptomless spread that accounts for up to half of all cases.
+For example, while the vaccine is more than 90% effective in blocking the symptoms of COVID-19, the FDA’s advisers stressed it is not yet clear whether it can stop the silent, symptomless spread that accounts for roughly half of all cases.

 “Even though the individual efficacy of this vaccine is very, very, very high, you really as of right now do not have any evidence” that it will lower transmission, said Dr. Patrick Moore of the University of Pittsburgh.
 He urged Pfizer to take additional steps to answer that question.